-Here is a before shot of the kitchen before the Make-over.
+Here is a before shot of the kitchen before the make-over.
 As you can see, the existing counter-tops are just plywood.
 We purchased a few cupboards at a time, expanding the kitchen to meet our needs at the time.
 To be perfectly honest, when we bought our home, it was completed gutted out!

 - Countertop Transformation Kit $248.

 This little beauty here (pictured above) is how I transformed our kitchen from blah to beautiful.
 This kit can be used on numerous surfaces, including existing countertops.
 The kit is available in multiple colors, I chose charcoal.

 1 First, lightly sand the surface, then wipe it down to remove all the dust particles that may be lingering on the surface.
 Use a lint-free cloth, if possible.

 This project gets a bit messy, so we recommend taping off the cabinets with painters plastic to protect them from accidental paint blotches & to keep the chips from getting into your drawers.

 2 Then, apply a nice coat of your base coat (comes in the kit).